-Soon we’ll unveil the full program for this year’s conference.
-But you can already look forward to seeing more than 70 presentations by digital experts from around the world.
+We’ll be unveiling the full program for this year’s conference very soon, but you can expect the schedule to include more than 70 presentations by digital experts from around the world.
 And when we say experts, we mean it.
-Jeremy Keith, Andy Hume, Anna Debenham, and Cennydd Bowles (among others) are already hard at work on their keynotes.
+Jeremy Keith, Andy Hume, Anna Debenham, and Cennydd Bowles (just to name a few) are already hard at work on their keynotes.

-Cennydd Bowles is a design manager at Twitter, columnist for A List Apart, and author of the book Undercover User Experience Design.
+Cennydd Bowles was a design manager at Twitter, columnist for A List Apart, and author of the book Undercover User Experience Design.

 Anna is a freelance front-end developer based in the UK.
 She was awarded Young Developer of the Year by Netmag in 2013.
 When she's not playing on them, she's researching the browsers on game consoles.
 She's a technical editor at A List Apart, and also published a book on Front-End Style Guides.

 Paul is an independent graphic designer and front-end web developer who lives in beautiful Brighton, England.
 Previously at the Guardian, Clearleft and Ning, he advocates collaborative practice, systems thinking and embracing the inherent nature and purpose of the web.
 When not writing for publications like net Magazine, A List Apart and 24 ways, he can be found working on side projects (he is currently digitising George Bradshaw's railway guide) or blathering on Twitter.